Raf-sns/Animate-Letters-JS/README.md

 ### License :

-Under GNU AGPL v-3 license - Fress - Open Source - share your changes with the community - credit the author.
+Under GNU AGPL license - Free - Open Source - Share your changes with the community - Credit the author.

 ### Disclaimer :